brennanbrown/kindreadthepoet/pages/about.md

 ## Education

-Currently pursuing a degree in Sociology with a minor in Creative Writing at Mount Royal University, Mark combines academic insight with creative expression in his work.
+Currently pursuing a degree in Sociology with a minor in Creative Writing at Mount Royal University, Marcus combines academic insight with creative expression in his work.

 ## Influences

-Mark's poetry is influenced by:
+Marcus's poetry is influenced by:
 - Filipino oral traditions
 - Contemporary spoken word artists
 - Urban culture and skateboarding